anhaidgroup/cloudlabeler/README.md

     ```
 </details>

 7. Now, you should be able to open cloud labeler.
 You can find the IP address of your AWS machine by clicking EC2 instance in [EC2](https://aws.amazon.com/ec2/) and check 'IPv4 Public IP' in its description.
 Append ':8080' to your IPv4 Public IP.
-If your 'IPv4 Public IP' is '1.2.3.4', you can use cloud labeler in 'http://1.2.3.4:8080/'.
+For example, if your 'IPv4 Public IP' is '1.2.3.4', you can visit cloud labeler in 'http://1.2.3.4:8080/'.

 8. To clean up cloud labeler, run:
     ```